This post contains affiliate links for your convenience.

 - Talking about your own emotions: “Being late to work makes me really anxious”.

-If you are worried about the development of your child’s executive function skills, remember that the easiest way is also the most natural one: letting your kid participate fully in all your family’s activities (chores, decision making, problem solving, sports and play) is the easiest way to help them practice those skills.
+If you are worried about the development of your child’s executive functioning, remember that the easiest way is also the most natural one: letting your kid participate fully in all your family’s activities (chores, decision making, problem solving, sports and play) is the easiest way to help them practice those skills.
+You can also try these printable executive function activities designed with kids in minde.

 If you need more tips, Harvard University has an extensive age-by-age guide to help you enhance your child’s executive function skills.